 Back to top

-consumer, the General Agreement on Trade in Services (GATS) defines four modes of
+Agreement on Trade in Services (GATS) defines four modes of supply.
+In addition

-account, can be used to derive estimates covering trade in commercial services
+used to derive estimates covering trade in commercial services for modes 1, 2

 (credits or receipts) and imports (debits or payments) of commercial services